Account Number : 63245268

 - Please read the following document carefully and, during your trip, utilise the table on the back daily to record your own perspective of your general health and any symptoms you may experience

 - Some regions of Central & South America can experience outbreaks of dengue fever.
 There is no vaccination against it, but there are preventative measures that you can take such as wearing long clothing, using repellent, and being indoors particularly around dusk and dawn.
-If you have a fever or feel unwell, please let your leader know right away.
+If you have a fever or feel unwell, please let your group leader or local representative know right away.
 Protect yourself against mosquito-borne illnesses such as malaria by taking measures to avoid insect bites.

 - There have been reports of transmission of the mosquito-borne Zika virus in this region and we advise all travellers to protect themselves from mosquito bites.
 Given possible transmission of the disease to unborn babies, and taking a very cautious approach, we recommend all women who are pregnant or trying to get pregnant to consult with their doctors before booking their trip.